-Get ahead of the process with this by getting mortgage loan offers, which will snag quotes from multiple mortgage lenders in a matter of minutes.
+Get ahead of the process with by obtaining mortgage loan offers via the LendingTree marketplace, which will snag quotes from multiple mortgage lenders in a matter of minutes.
 When the time comes to complete a formal preapproval, gather the necessary financial documents and move forward with a lender you trust.
 One preapproval is likely all you need to shop around for the best rates and terms.

 The most important thing to remember is that a preapproval puts you in the best position to stand out in today’s competitive housing market.